 This is often the sweet spot if you are looking to design a website for a small to mid sized business.
 The budget levels are adequate for all the major web design tasks.
 So, you should be able to get a very good graphical design, plenty of features, and all the content added by the web developer for you.

 $10,000 – $20,000

 A higher price range may be needed for websites that require more technical features, or that have a large amount of content.
 Examples include websites that need a backend database, advanced security, custom programming, social communities, or other high tech features.

 At this level, you are probably dealing with a high profile firm or marketing agency, which charge a premium for their services.
-You do get abundant resources and personnel, which may translate into a good website.
-But you also pay for the reputation, and all the extra management and overhead that comes along with it.
+You do get abundant resources and personnel, which may or may not translate into a good website.
+And you also pay for the reputation, and all the extra management and overhead that comes along with it.